emjunior258/certeasy/certeasy-core/README.md

-# TinyCA-core
+# certeasy-core
-The core of the TinyCA project.
+The core of the certeasy server.

 ## Core model